canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/create-a-usb-stick-on-windows/create-a-usb-stick-on-windows.md

 ## Additional downloads
 Duration: 1:00

-You may be alerted that Refus requires additional files to complete writing the ISO.
+You may be alerted that Rufus requires additional files to complete writing the ISO.
 If this dialog box appears, select **Yes** to continue.

 ![screenshot](./windows-rufus3-additional-downloads.png)